-Payment Date
+Payment Date – Earliest Payment Date – Value Date

 Payment date (PAYD) is a common element and it is the date supplied by the issuer of the CA. Note that redemption date is agreed to be equal to the payment date.

 When in an announcement (MT 564), the payment date (PAYD) is a non-banking date, the earliest payment date (EARL) may be used to indicate the actual payable date, i.e. the date when the payment will be processed in the system.
 It is however optional.

+Value Date (VALU) is used to indicate the date at which cash starts to earn interests in a credit entry or ceases to earn interests in a debit entry.

-Note on non-banking date: Posting date in the MT 566 and Value date in both the MT 564 and the MT 566 must be a banking date.
+Note: on non-banking date: Posting date in the MT 566 and Value date in both the MT 564 and the MT 566 must be a banking date.

 This translates in ISO 15022 into a field 98a with a specific qualifier.